 With a stay at a place like Castle Hill Inn, you’ll feel like you’re getting a little taste of that Gilded Age opulence for yourself!

 Bar Harbor, ME and Acadia on Mt Desert Island

 There’s just no two ways about it, Bar Harbor and Acadia both deliver big when it comes to great beach town sights and things to do!
 Beautiful beaches abound to enjoy those gorgeous ocean views, and Sand Beach and Echo Lake Beach are both popular summer swimming spots in Acadia National Park.

-With beautiful beaches (although some don’t allow public parking and require a little more advance planning to get to) for swimming, lounging, and listening to the waves crash, and a lovely downtown with great places to eat, shop, and explore, Westerly is the perfect RI summer spot.
+With beautiful beaches (although some don’t allow public parking and require a little more advance planning to get to) for swimming, lounging, and listening to the waves crash, and a lovely downtown with great places to explore, Westerly is the perfect RI summer spot.